organisciak/dissertation/document/5_5_ams-study.md

 | 100   | They are the same song!                                  |
 +-------+----------------------------------------------------------+

-Table: The colloquial wording presented to graders in the alternative task interface. {#tbl:colloquial}
+Table: The colloquial wording presented to coders in the alternative task interface. {#tbl:colloquial}

 ### Results